phijano/libft/README.md

 # libft
-learning proyect - 42 Málaga
+Learning proyect - 42 Málaga
 # Description
 My first proyect as student in 42, a library with some functions of standard library C: